medo5682/Robotics/lab4/lab4Report.md

 ![alt text](https://raw.githubusercontent.com/medo5682/Robotics/master/lab4/map.jpg)

-This picture above shows our map containing the obstacles (in black) in which are very consistant to the obstacle image file that was provided to us.
+This picture above shows our map containing the obstacles (in black) in which are somewhat consistant to the obstacle image file that was provided to us.
+As you can see there was a small error in loop closure, which accounts for the small gap between the start and end positions.
+To make this better, the loop closure code could be altered to be more efficeint

 ### 5.Do you like ROS? ###
 Yes, overall we like ROS because of how automated the simulations can be.
 It is able to accurately portray the communication between the sensors and motors in a very efficient manner, just as it would appear with a live robot (similar to the Sparki robot we were using in the previous labs).